mgracecenidoza-hub/olist-sql-capstone/README.md

 spending, revenue trends, product performance, customer segmentation, and repeat purchasing behavior.

-The analysis was completed using MySQL.
+The analysis was completed using MySQL Workbench.

 ## Dataset